-Flax seed is the most popular choice when it is comes to vegetarian sources for Omega 3.
-While flax seeds are fiber rich and are packed with Omega 3, flaxseed oil is a much better source of the fatty acid.
+Flaxseed is the most popular choice when it comes to vegetarian sources for Omega 3.
+While flax seeds are fiber-rich and are packed with Omega 3, flaxseed oil is a much better source of the fatty acid.
 Flaxseed oil contains both Omega 3 and Omega 6 fatty acids.

 Chia seeds are another excellent source of Omega 3.
-We see this seed mainly as a flavouring agent for porridge, smoothies and salads and often ignore the numerous benefits it has to offer.
+We see this seed mainly as a flavoring agent for porridge, smoothies, and salads and often ignore the numerous benefits it has to offer.

 You can also consume soybeans in the form of soybean oil.
 You can use this oil as a garnish on salads or soybean oil capsules are also available in the market.

 Walnuts are known for a lot of their properties.
 One of them is the Omega 3 EFA present in walnuts.
 To roughly give you an idea, for every 25 gms of walnuts that you eat, you get about 2.5 gms of Omega 3 EFAs.
 So about 10% of the consumption gets translated into Omega 3.
 I think that’s pretty cool considering these can be a healthy snack to chew on and easily helps you get some omega 3 while on the move.

 Ayurveda has always advised the inclusion of pure ghee (made by melting unsalted butter) in the everyday diet.
 While doing further research on why this was, we found a number of interesting reasons.